Regional Coordination Mechanism, 23rd Meeting

-The 23rd meeting of the Regional Coordination Mechanism (RCM) held at the UN-House in Beirut on 20-21 November 2017 comes two years after the adoption of the 2030 Agenda for Sustainable Development, at a time when Arab countries are facing complex and pressing challenges making it imperative to accelerate the pace of SDG implementation.
+The 23rd meeting of the Regional Coordination Mechanism (RCM) held at the UN-House in Beirut on 20-21 November 2017 came two years after the adoption of the 2030 Agenda for Sustainable Development, at a time when Arab countries were and still are facing complex and pressing challenges making it imperative to accelerate the pace of SDG implementation.

-The 23rd meeting of the RCM will focus on identifying entry points for an integrated, cross-sectoral approach to policy making in the context of the 2030 Agenda, and reviewing ways of engagement with the SG’s Reform Agenda.
+The 23rd meeting of the RCM focused on identifying entry points for an integrated, cross-sectoral approach to policy making in the context of the 2030 Agenda, and reviewed ways of engagement with the SG’s Reform Agenda.

 Click here to go to the RCM website

 Progress Reports: 2030 Agenda WG AFSD TF ASDR TF Country Support TF